Codependency Treatment at Promises

 - Inability to see alternatives

-- Hypervigilance, a heightened awareness for potential threat or danger
+- Hypervigilance, a heightened awareness of potential threat or danger

 Many codependents have attachment injury or intimacy disorders, were victims of childhood trauma due to sexual or domestic abuse, had parents or siblings with addictions or have addictions of their own.
 For example, a child with an alcoholic father could grow up to be attracted to partners who drink excessively.
+Some people have had extreme losses they’ve never worked through, such as loss of a parent as a young child or loss of a child.
 When these issues begin interfering with daily activities, outpatient therapy may not be enough and residential codependency treatment centers should be considered.

 Codependency and Addiction

 While a person addicted to drugs or alcohol is completing treatment and/or is in recovery, often the partner left behind, the codependent, receives no help.
 This is difficult, not only for the addict, but also the codependent.
 Without assistance and support or some kind of professional codependency treatment, the codependent cannot begin to change their distorted way of thinking.
 The relationship cannot be sustained on a healthy level.

 Codependency recovery is a process, just as overcoming addiction is a process.
 The codependent person wades through denial, survival tactics and unhealthy coping mechanisms developed over time.
 Codependents often have an addiction to one or more substances or behaviors.
 These are often means of coping with pressures and stresses of living with an addict.
 Sorting through all this takes time.
 Professional help such as time in codependency treatment centers or intensive outpatient therapy with a therapist is often required to recover.
 Codependents Anonymous (CoDA), a 12-step group for individuals struggling with codependency, can also be helpful.